Hot Topics Home and Family Healthy Kids

 Campaign to reduce distractions and increase water safety

-YMCA of the USA (Y-USA), the national resource office for the 2,600+ YMCAs across the country, is excited to announce the launch of its new national water safety campaign Phones Down, Eyes Up™ featuring a new public service announcement which will air throughout the summer.
-Launching during May’s National Water Safety Month, the campaign aims to reduce distractions and improve water safety awareness, specifically targeting families as they head to pools and waterfronts this summer.
+YMCA of the USA (Y-USA), the national resource office for the 2,600+ YMCAs across the country, launched a national water safety campaign Phones Down, Eyes Up™.
+The campaign aims to reduce distractions and improve water safety awareness, specifically targeting families as they head to pools and waterfronts this summer.

 According to the National Drowning Prevention Alliance, 88% of all drownings occur with at least one adult present, making it essential for caregivers to be vigilant around water.
 The Phones Down, Eyes Up campaign reminds parents and guardians that distractions, including checking smartphones, can have serious consequences.
 As part of the campaign, the Y encourages families to always designate a "Water Watcher" — an adult solely responsible for supervising children near water, without the distractions of phones, conversations, or alcohol.